kaadmadumali/kaadmadumali.github.io/pages/experiences.md

 </table>

 - I joined the research conducted in Plant taxonomy and Conservation sub division which comes under the Earth, Environment and BioDiversity main division, out of six main divisions of the NIFS.
 Major areas covered in this program include
-  - a) taxonomic and bio-geographical studies of the flora of Sri Lanka,
+  - taxonomic and bio-geographical studies of the flora of Sri Lanka
-  - b) preparation of the National red list for flora,
+  - preparation of the national red list for flora
-  - c) sustainable of use of plants,
+  - sustainable of use of plants
-  - d) factors affecting the conservation of flora of Sri Lanka including Invasive Alien Species, and e) restoration ecology.
+  - factors affecting the conservation of flora of Sri Lanka including Invasive Alien Species
+  - restoration ecology

 - With regard to this I participated in several field visits to Herbarium, National Botanical Gardens, Peradeniya , prepared herbariums according to standards and conducted seed germination tests and soil tests.